 While being rich vs. wealthy is about how much money you have in your bank account, it does go beyond that too.
 When you think of a rich person, it’s usually someone with a massive salary or income stream.

 But someone who makes significantly less, even under six-figures per year, can be in much better financial health due to their aggressive saving and investing.

 Rich people will spend a lot of money and use their income to live a lavish lifestyle.
-Instead, wealthy people focus more on saving and investing significants amount of their money.
+Instead, wealthy people focus more on saving and investing a significant amount of their money.
+And maybe even living more like they have a middle-class income only.
 Thus building long-term wealth-building assets that pay dividends later in life.

 To make seeing all the differences a bit easier, let’s look at the comparison in the table below.